loyalhow/demo_smbkrauselab/content/authors/HaoLiu/_index.md

   - course: Bachelor of Engineering in Chemical Engineering
     institution: East China University of Science and Technology, China
     year: 2011
-  - course: Bachelor of Science in Environmental Engineering
-    institution: Shandong University of Technology, China
-    year: 2018
 email: ""
 interests:
 - Microbial Ecology